CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-07-04-why-new-rtos-2.markdown

 On CHERIoT RTOS, if you want to have a message queue that you can safely use between compartments, the type is `struct MessageQueue *__sealed_capability`.
 This looks just like a pointer.
-You can pass it between compartments: You can pass the write end of a message queue to a compartment that you want to be able to send messages, you don't need complex out-of-bound messaging.
+You can pass it between compartments: You can pass the write end of a message queue to a compartment that you want to be able to send messages, you don't need complex out-of-band messaging.

 The CHERIoT message queue compartment has no mutable globals.
 This gives **flow isolation** for free.